aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-converting-and-managing/opening-different-microsoft-excel-versions-files/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells can open a range of different Microsoft Excel Versions Files, such as Microsoft Excel 95/97 - 2003, SpreadsheetML, Opening Microsoft Excel 2007/2010 XLSX or Encrypted Excel Files.
+Aspose.Cells can open a range of different Microsoft Excel Versions Files, such as Microsoft Excel 95/97 - 2003, SpreadsheetML, Opening Microsoft Excel 2007/2010/2013/2016/2019 and Office 365 XLSX or Encrypted Excel Files.

 {{% /alert %}}